scottpetrovic/krita-org-hugo/content/en/posts/2019/interview-with-raghavendra-kamath.md

 ### Where can people see more of your work?

 On my website [raghukamath.com](https://raghukamath.com) and other portfolio sites and galleries.
-I post with “raghukamath” as my username.
+I post with "raghukamath" as my username.

 ### Anything else you'd like to share?